mnakao/ODP/README.md

 ## Functions for a graph with symmetry
 ### General graph
 Symmetry in this library means that the original graph matches when the graph is rotated `360/symmetries` degrees.
 Therefore, a value of `symmetries` must be a divisor of `nodes`.

 ![](./misc/img/general_s.png)

-The above image is an example of a graph with (nodes, degree, symmetries) = (24, 4, 4).
+The above image is an example of a graph with (nodes, degree, symmetries) = (24, 3, 4).
-This image is created from `samples/graphs/general/n24d4g4.png` and `samples/graphs/general/n24d4g4.edges`.
 It also shows the adjacency matrix created from the edge list.
 The adjacency matrix can be divided into four groups (`= symmetries`).
 The values on the 1st row are 19, 9, and 2.